-What acts will constitute infringement of a registered trademark?
+What acts constitute infringement of a registered trademark?

-If this is the case then the trademark will be an official registered trademark which will confer various rights on the owner of the mark.
-One of the rights conferred to the owner of a trademark under the Trade Marks Act 1994 is the right to prevent unauthorised use of that trade mark by third parties in respect to the goods or services specified on the register.
+Once a trademark has been officially registered, rights are conferred on the owner of the mark under the Trade Marks Act 1994 (TMA 1994), including the right to prevent unauthorised use of that trade mark by third parties in respect to the goods or services specified on the register.

-Furthermore the European Union law Agreement on Trade-Related Aspects of Intellectual Property Rights states that the owner of a registered trade mark has the exclusive right to prevent all third parties from using the similar signs for goods or services which are identical or similar to those for which the trademark is registered.
+In addition, the World Trade Organisation’s Agreement on Trade-Related Aspects of Intellectual Property Rights states that the owner of a registered trade mark has the right to prevent all third parties from using the similar signs for goods or services which are identical or similar to those for which the trademark is registered.

 What is meant by unauthorised use?

-Unfortunately lack of consent for the use of the trademark is not enough to prove infringement as there are a variety of other factors which need to be present.
+Lack of consent for the use of the trademark is not enough to prove infringement, however: other factors need to be present.

-In order to establish that there has in fact been a trademark infringement the following must be established:
+To establish that there has been a trademark infringement it must be shown that:

-- That the mark was used in the course of trade or business
+- the mark was used in the course of trade or business;

-- That the use falls within one of the infringing acts prescribed by the Trade Marks Act
+- the use falls within one of the infringing acts prescribed by TMA 1994.

-When establishing whether the use of a mark has taken place in the course of trade we can look to a decision handed down by the European Court of Justice.
-The ECJ has stated that for something to be in the course of trade it must take place in the context of a commercial activity which has a view to an economic advantage and not one which is simply a private matter.
+When establishing whether the use of a mark has taken place in the course of trade the European Court of Justice stated in the 2002 Arsenal case (Arsenal Football Club plc v Matthew Reed) that it must be used in the course of a commercial activity with a view to gain and not one which is simply a private matter.